Avaiga/taipy-doc/docs/manuals/gui/callbacks.md

 # Callbacks

-Callbacks are functions that you create in your application that are meant to be invoked in response to user actions in generated pages or other events that the Web browser requires that the application takes care of.
+Callbacks are functions that are created in the application that are invoked in response to user actions in generated pages or other events that the Web browser requires that the application handles.

 Every callback function receives a `State^` object as its first parameter.<br/>
 This object reflects the state of the application variables, for a given end-user: